Glossary of Terms

 Gross estate – A federal estate tax concept that includes all property owned by an individual at death and certain property previously transferred by him or her that is subject to federal estate tax.

 GST exemption – The federal tax exclusion that allows a certain value of generation-skipping transfers to be made without the imposition of a generation-skipping tax.
-The GST exemption amount is $5 million inflation adjusted ($5.25 million in 2013).
+The GST exemption amount is $11.2 million for 2018.

 Guardian – An individual or bank or trust company appointed by a court to act for a minor or incapacitated person (the “ward”).
 A guardian of the person is empowered to make personal decisions for the ward.
 A guardian of the property (also called a “committee”) manages the property of the ward.